blabla1337/skf-flask/skf/markdown/code_examples/php/4-code_example--Directory_path_traversal--.md

 			"Invalid userinput", "HIGH", $countLevel) == false) {$continue = false;}

 			/*
-			Seccond, we want to whitelist the filenames for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
+			Second, we want to whitelist the filenames for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
 			*/
 			if($whitelist->checkpattern($whiteListPattern, $inputParameter, $countLevel) == false)